 The Leica M may be used just like a standard single-lens reflex camera (SLR) when paired with an R-adapter, R-lenses, and a viewfinder; however, the monitor is not required.

 Leica M (Typ 240) Functions

 The recently added Live View Zoom feature may magnify the live view display by up to 10 times, allowing for more accurate concentrating on minute details.
-Live View Focus Peaking is an automated highlighting of picture contours in a red hue to offer simple focus management.
-This highlighting is done while the image is being seen in live view.
+In addition, live View Focus Peaking is an automated highlighting of picture contours in red to offer simple focus management.
+This highlighting is done while the image is being seen in live View.

 Utilizing this contour display makes it possible to evaluate the precision of the focusing precisely.
-Users of the M camera now have access to various focusing settings that may be selected according to the needs of the subject being photographed or the photographer’s preferences.
+In addition, users of the M camera now have access to various focusing settings that may be selected according to the needs of the subject being photographed or the photographer’s preferences.

 Leica M (Typ 240) Viewfinder

 The Optical Viewfinder is a big rangefinder with bright lines with automated parallax adjustment and frame lines that are lighted by LEDs.
 At a focusing distance of 6.6 feet or 2 meters, the size of the frame lines and the image sensor are identical.

 The viewfinder’s magnification is set at 0.68x, and the eyepiece has been adjusted to -0.5 DPT.
 Corrective lenses ranging from -3 to +3 DPT can also be purchased as optional.

 The LED digital display on the Optical Viewfinder features four digits and seven segments and has a brightness adjuster.
 If exposure adjustments need to be made, an LED sign will reflect the current condition of the flash.